stefanspringer1/SwiftXML/README.md

 ---
 **NOTE**

-This library will soon be moved to a new location (and with a new version number).
+This library will soon be moved to a new location (and with a reset version number).
 An update will be posted here.

 ---